expo/expo/docs/versions/v10.0.0/introduction/installation.rst

 Watchman
 --------

-Some users encounter issues if they do not have this installed on their machine, so we recommend that you install Watchman.
+Some macOS users encounter issues if they do not have this installed on their machine, so we recommend that you install Watchman.
 Watchman watches files and records when they change, then triggers actions in response to this, and it's used internally by React Native. `Download and install Watchman <https://facebook.github.io/watchman/docs/install.html>`_